MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/find-similar-customer-segments.md

 To refresh a similar segment, select it on the **Segments** page and select **Refresh** in the action bar.

-Editing a similar segment results in a new run to process your data.
-The previously created segment gets updated with refreshed data based on any changes to the criteria of the similar segment.
+Editing a similar segment will reprocess your data.
+The previously created segment gets updated with refreshed data.
 To edit a similar segment, select it on the **Segments** page and select **Edit** in the action bar.
 Apply your changes and select **Run** to start the processing.

 ## Delete a similar segment